edgedb/edgedb/docs/datamodel/index.rst

     comparison

-EdgeDB schemas are declared using **SDL** (EdgeDB Schema Definition Language).
+EdgeDB schemas are declared using **SDL** (EdgeDB's Schema Definition Language).

-SDL's declarative, object-oriented syntax will look familiar to users of ORM libraries.
+SDL
+---

+Your schema is defined inside ``.esdl`` files.
+Its common to define your entire schema in a single file called ``default.esdl``, but you can split it across multiple files if you wish.

+By convention, your schema
+files should live in a directory called ``dbschema`` in the root of your project.

 .. code-block:: sdl

+  # dbschema/default.esdl

   type Movie {
     required property title -> str;